Understanding the Euphonium and Its Variants

 Budget Ranges: What to Expect for Your Money

 Euphoniums span a wide price spectrum.
-Here’s a realistic breakdown of what you can find at each tier.
+Here’s a realistic breakdown of what you can find at each tier, with specific models and considerations.

 Under $2,000: The Student Market